ankouros/pTerminal/docs/lan-teams.md

   - team repository manifests
 - Both sides exchange file payloads for team repositories using a request/response flow (only missing/newer files are sent).
+  - When `PTERMINAL_P2P_SECRET` is set, payloads are encrypted and authenticated.

 ## Team Repositories